 - Switchboard: 020 8314 6000

 If you are facing financial hardship due to COVID-19 we can offer support and advice.
 Contact the Housing Options Centre by emailing email@example.com or calling 020 8314 7007.

 We are still advertising and letting social homes.
 Visit our Home search website to search the latest available properties.

 If you are having trouble paying your housing costs due to the COVID-19 outbreak you should contact your landlord, housing authority or managing agent and let them know.
 If you need to speak to someone about your housing situation, call the Housing Solutions Service on 0208 314 7007.

-- You can apply for help with paying your housing costs online.
+- Apply for help with paying your housing costs online.

-- If you are facing immediate financial hardship you can apply for a grant from The Government.
+- If you are facing immediate financial hardship, apply for a grant from the Government.

 Advice for tenants

 Tenants are still legally required to pay rent.
 There is no rent holiday.
 If you are having trouble paying your rent you should contact your landlord.

 The Government has also introduced support for tenants to ensure that no one is forced out of their home during this time.
 The measures include: